hyperledger/iroha-2-docs/src/guide/javascript.md

 Our app will consist of 3 main views:

-- Status checker, that periodically requests peer status (e.g. current blocks height) and shows it;
+- Status checker that periodically requests peer status (e.g. current blocks height) and shows it;
-- Domain creator, which is a form to create a new domain with specified name
+- Domain creator, which is a form to create a new domain with specified name;
-- Listener, that has a toggle to setup listening for events
+- Listener with a toggle to setup listening for events.

 Our client config is the following (`config.json` file in the project):